bbauska/JS-Intermediate-JS/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>RangeError</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-An error thrown when a value isn’t in the set or range of allowed values.
-The toFixed() method used above generates this error, because it expects a value typically between 0 and 100:
+<p>An error thrown when a value isn’t in the set or range of allowed values.
+The
+toFixed() method used above generates this error, because it expects a value typically between 0 and 100:</p>

 <pre>
 const n = 123.456;